Illusive Networks: History

 Illusive Networks was founded in 2014 by Team8 and Ofer Israeli.
-In June 2015, Illusive received $5 million in Series A funding from cybersecurity incubator, Team8.
+In Jan 2015 Shlomo Touboul joined as the company CEO.
+In June 2015, Illusive received $5 million in Series A funding from cybersecurity incubator Team8.
 Team8 is funded by a group of investors, including Google Chairman Eric Schmidt's venture capital fund, Innovation Endeavors, Alcatel-Lucent, Cisco Systems, Marker LLC, Bessemer Venture Partners, and others.
 While in Israel at the 5th Annual International Cybersecurity Conference in 2015, Schmidt paid a visit to Illusive Networks' headquarters on June 9 during the company's official launch.
 The company was named one of Gartner's Cool Vendors in Security and Intelligence for 2015.

 After receiving $5 million in Series A funding back in June 2015, Illusive Networks announced on October 20, 2015, their Series B round of $22 million by New Enterprise Associates.

 In 2018, Illusive expanded its product offering beyond deception through the Attack Surface Manager solution, which continuously analyzes and removes unnecessary credentials and pathways that allow attackers to escalate privileges and move laterally.
 In that same year, Illusive also unveiled Attack Intelligence System, which delivers human readable on-demand telemetry about current attacker activities to speed investigation and remediation.
 Along with the deception solution Attack Detection System, these three solutions make up the Active Defense Suite that seeks to paralyze attackers and eradicate in-network threats.